 I continued to combine these skills into audio/visual production and worked for several years as an audio/visual producer/engineer where I also wrote theme music and jingles for corporate videos and ads.
 To assist in my desire to be a recording artist, in 1980 I set up my own recording studio in Willoughby, Sydney, and began creating songs and experimenting with sound synthesis using some of the new digital music keyboards launched in the early 80s.
 I recorded over 40 Pop/Rock songs as The Crazoids and sent them to record companies all over the world, however I was still a few decades ahead of my time, recording as a solo studio producer writing songs about social change and extra-planetary influences.

 Along the way, I stumbled upon the practice of meditation, gathered information on various spiritual paths and gradually came to understand the importance of a higher more universal awareness.
 As this new perspective of life grew within me so, correspondingly, my interest in a traditional Pop music career began to diminish, and I found myself working in a more instrumental vein.
 With a background in the relationship between audio and visual, I began to recognise the connection between sound, colour and imagery.
-The more I worked with it and continued to explore consciousness the more I began to channel the various inspired journeys that went on to become the Visionary Journeys catalogue.
+The more I worked with it and continued to explore consciousness the more I was given the various inspired journeys through conscious mental telepathy that went on to become the Visionary Journeys catalogue.

 Soon we will all be fully telepathic.
 Inevitably though, often I could not explain or understand the things I visioned and wrote and created until much later when the synergy of the creation became apparent.
 It wasn't until I had some perspective on it all that I could understand the complete picture of the catalogue.